pitchplay/blog-content/_posts/2016-06-01-how-to-create-my-routine.md

 ## Where Am I, Where Do I Want to Be?

-You know yourself better than I do!
+You know yourself better than anyone!
 Take a moment and think about where you are and where you would like to be.
 It is important to know both point A and B. Otherwise, your journey, your practice session, has little to no direction.
 This will prevent you from feeling like you are improving.

 ## Variety is the Spice of ...
-My Routine?
+My Routine

 You wouldn’t go to the gym and workout the exact same group of muscles every day would you?
 Practicing your instrument is no different.
 Doing bicep curls every day won’t get you the body of your dreams.
 Why would you expect working on one thing with music would make you into the musician you always wanted to be?

-On __PitchPlay__, we’ve listed five different activity types to help you be the most fit you’ve ever been.
+On [PitchPlay](https://pitchplay.io), we’ve listed five different activity types to help you be the most fit you’ve ever been.
 Covering every single activity type each time you practice is counter-productive and exhausting.
 Trying to include two or three activity types helps you achieve a full body workout.
 Read more about the different activity types [here](http://blog.pitchplay.io/pitchplay/planning-tracking-practice).

 #### *Try this 3-step process to build your practice routine today.*